 Over on Dominik Drive, there's Culpepper Plaza II (later Central Station 2, it didn't get a lot of renovations), which includes "Shop N Go Food Mart" (a convenience store), a tutoring place (college prep), and Centro American Restaurant & Pupuseria (opened 2012, one of my favorite restaurants).
 Past places included Poking You Tattoo (closed 2011?), Shivers (second location--this added ice cream to the menu), Hair Extraordinaire, and BCS Bicycles (before they moved to University Square).

 Today, Central Station is a thriving shopping center but Culpepper Plaza remains largely forgotten.

 We have an ad here.
 It lists Quick as a Flash, which is strange since not even the parking lot is connected.
-It shows some things I didn't know existed, including a popcorn shop (in the 1990s, there was a bagel shop), Starships & Dragons (comics and collectibles?), and Singer Sewing Center.
+It shows some things I didn't know existed, including a popcorn shop (in the 1990s, there was a bagel shop), Starships & Dragons (comics and collectibles?), Games Galore (arcade on what is now the Los Cucos side, but I can't place it). and Singer Sewing Center.
 This must be (in 1988) just prior to Safeway selling out to AppleTree.

 There's a better list below that I've created from directory listings and others, but it's far from complete--lots of stores and restaurants aren't even on here.